JuliaSparse/SuiteSparseGraphBLAS.jl/docs/src/index.md

 ## GBArrays

 The core SuiteSparseGraphBLAS.jl array types are `GBVector` and `GBMatrix` which are subtypes `SparseArrays.AbstractSparseVector` and `SparseArrays.AbstractSparseMatrix` respectively.
-There are also several auxiliary array types that restrict one or more behaviors, like row or column orientation.
-More info on those types can be found ### HERE ###

 !!! note "GBArray"
     These docs will often refer to the `GBArray` type, which is the union of `AbstractGBVector`, `AbstractGBMatrix` and their lazy Transpose objects.